DD2480VT24-G24/DD2480G24-2/README.md

 - `python -m unittest <path to testfile>`

 ## API Endpoints

-### Build
-- `GET /build`: Endpoint used by the GitHub Webhook to build the project upon a pull request
 ### Logs
 - `GET /logs/<commit_id>`: Returns the logs for the given commit id
 - `GET /logs/all`: Returns all logs